 Admission is decided based on results achieved in previous education, the result obtained in the entrance examination, the references, and the personal motivation of the candidate, as presented in the written motivation and/or the individual admission interview.
 The Admissions and Assessment Committee decides whether a student is admitted to the program.
-Rejection of admission to year 1 of the Neuroscience Research Master program is communicated in writing or by e-mail.
+Rejection or admission to year 1 of the Neuroscience Research Master program is communicated in writing.
 At the request of the student, within a week of the result, the rejection is also further explained in a personal conversation and/or in writing.
-The applicant receives a written notification or an email of the outcome of his application within six weeks, unless the entrance exam has not yet been taken at that time.
+The applicant receives a written notification of the outcome of his application within six weeks, unless the entrance exam has not yet been taken at that time.